SAP-samples/btp-cf-multitenant-extension/discover/multitenancy/README.md

 ## SAP BTP Multitenancy Model

-In this tutorial we will be using some keywords like provider account, sunscriber account, provisioning, onboarding and data isolation.
+In this tutorial we will be using some keywords like provider account, subscriber subaccount, provisioning, onboarding and data isolation.

-Let's start with the **Provider** account.
+**Provider account**
-A provider is the vendor of the application.
-Persona who is going to build, deliver and operate the multitenant saas solution for all the subscribers.
+The provider is the vendor of the application.
+This is the company that is going to build, deliver and operate the multitenant SaaS solution for all the subscribers.
+The vendor has a **provider account**, a global account in SAP BTP.

+**Subscriber subaccount**
-**Subscriber** is the consumer of the application.
-Persona who is going to use the multitenant SaaS solution.
+Subscriber is the consumer of the application.
+This is another company that is going to use the multitenant SaaS solution.
+This company buys the SaaS solution and subscribes to it.
+The subscriber has a **subscriber subaccount**, a subaccount of the vendor's global account in SAP BTP.

+**Onboarding**
+This is the process of creating a subaccount for the subscriber in the vendor's global account in SAP BTP.

+**Provisioning**
-**Provisioning** is the process of onboarding new subscriber to the multitenant SaaS solution.
-During provisioning proccess, tenant database schema is created, any dependency is injected into the subscriber subaccount.
+This is the process of onboarding new subscriber to the multitenant SaaS solution.
+During the provisioning proccess, tenant database schema is created, any dependency is injected into the subscriber subaccount.

-## BTP multitenancy model - Provider's point of view
+## SAP BTP Multitenancy Model - Provider's Point of View
 ![Account Model](./images/accountmodel.png)

-## Database Schema Segregation Recommendation
+## Recommendation for the Database Schema Segregation

 There are multiple ways to achieve database schema segregation.
-The recommendation is to have dedicated database schema for each tenant.
-In this tutorial we will be using 'hdi-container' based model for database schema segregation.
-This provices unqiue database schema and credentials for each of the tenant ensuring additional security and data isolation.
+We recommend that you have a dedicated database schema for each tenant.
+In this tutorial, we will be using 'hdi-container'-based model for database schema segregation.
+This provides unqiue database schema and credentials for each of the tenant ensuring additional security and data isolation.

 ![Database schema recommendation](./images/tenantdataseperation.jpeg)